aliakarma/portfolio/README.md

 ## 📄 License

-MIT — Free to use and adapt for your own academic portfolio.
+MIT — Free to use and adapt for your own academic portfolio

 ---